 After undergoing a minimally invasive stabilization surgery (spinal fusion), the recovery process will be different for each patient.
 You will be required to have a Care Partner at your hotel for 24 hours after surgery.
 Most patients, unless your surgeon instructs you differently, should lift no more than 10 to 15 pounds for at least four weeks after surgery.
 While your physician will likely prescribe short walks and mild rehabilitation exercises following your procedure, any activity that produces severe pain should be stopped immediately.

 The time in which you may return to normal daily activities depends on your individual work environment, the type of stabilization surgery and how you respond to the surgery.
 Patients who have desk jobs with light office work can normally return to work within two to four weeks, and patients with more physical jobs should wait at least six to 12 weeks, and only with approval by a physician or surgeon.
 To learn about the types of exercises following a minimally invasive lumbar procedure and to gather more information about our recovery process, read the following article.

 Exercises following a minimally invasive lumbar spine procedure

 Recovery exercises will vary based on the type of stabilization procedure performed.
 With a lateral lumbar interbody fusion from Laser Spine Institute, the focus will be on regaining strength and mobility in the lower back and hips.
 The exercises recommended to you by your physician and our Physical Therapy Consultants will be broken up into two levels.
-The gentle exercises in Level 1 are designed for patients in their second or third week after surgery, while the more advanced exercises in Level 2 are for the sixth or seventh weeks following surgery.
+The gentle exercises in the first level are designed for patients in their second or third week after surgery, while the more advanced exercises in the second level are for patients four to six weeks following surgery.